JericWang/jericwang.github.io/_pages/about.md

 He enjoy solving practical and challenging problems in engineering, leveraging the advantages of integration in production, education, research, and application.
 By emphasizing both engineering and research, He had implemented the large-scale application of several new theoretical results.
 He had been honored with two prizes for Scientific and Technological Progress from the <a href="https://www.china-cic.cn/">China Institute of Communications</a>, and two prizes for Scientific and Technological Progress from the <a href="http://en.moe.gov.cn/">Ministry of Education</a>.

-He is teaching cutting-edge interdisciplinary courses such as "<b>Intelligent Transportation and Autonomous Driving</b>" as well as computer science courses like "<b>Software-Defined Network Technology</b>" and "<b>Next-Generation Internet Technology and Protocols</b>".
-In 2020, He was honored with the title of "<b>Outstanding Master's Thesis Guidance Teacher</b>" by Beijing University of Posts and Telecommunications, and in 2022, He was recognized as an "<b>Outstanding Undergraduate Thesis Guidance Teacher</b>" by both the City of Beijing and Beijing University of Posts and Telecommunications.
-Under his leadership, his team has won numerous overall championships in internationally renowned competitions such as AITrans, AIOps, ACM MM, SemEval, FGVC, and ICCV Hands.